John-wallace89/JL-Watchtower/README.md

-<h1 style="text-align: center">Testing</h1>
+<h2 style="text-align: center">Testing</h2>

 The W3C Markup Validator, W3C CSS and JSHint Validator Services were used to validate the project pages to ensure there were no syntax errors.

 * [W3C Markup validator](https://validator.w3.org/#validate_by_input)
+No errors were returned from the HTML validator.

 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/validator)
+No errors were returned from the CSS validator

 * [JSHint](https://jshint.com/)
+No errors or warnings shown

 ### Testing user stories ###